abouchard-ds/Land-Real-Estate/README.md

 - I want to know what is the average price per square foot on a given region;
 - I want to know what is the impact of dis5ance from greater montreal on the pruce

 The website I've checked has nothing of the sort.
-It's like it was developped by a children: extremely basic, nothing really usefull.

 So I made a scraper to get the data.
-And then I augment it with other data sources.
+And then I augmented it with other data sources.

 ## Web scraper 'List' and 'Detail'